psychopy/workshops/source/3days/day1/clocksAndTrialCounters.rst

 	myClock = core.Clock()

 .. note::
-	If we are working online we will need to change our code component "type" to be "Both" and use :code:`myClock = util.Clock()` on the JS side - this is because the 'Clock' class lives in different modules in PsychoPy and PsychoJS.
+	In the current release (2021.2.3) if we are working online we will need to change our code component "type" to be "Both" and use :code:`myClock = util.Clock()` on the JS side.

 Useful methods for use with clocks
 -----------------------------------